 Welcome to the Education for the Future — Today.

-New Location: We have MOVED!
-We are excited to have a new location in Wortley Village/ Old South, London, ON.
+New Location: We are excited to have a new location in Wortley Village/ Old South, London, ON.
 We have 2,000 square feet in the administration building of the St. James Westminster Church at 115 Askin St. Some of you might remember that space as the former location of the Preschool of the Arts.
 We’ll be in that space for a long time!

-Book A School Tour
+Book A School Tour or Try Day

-We are accepting applications for students ages five to thirteen all year long (until our program is full).
+We are accepting applications for students ages FOUR to THIRTEEN all year long (until our program is full).
 Our school will grow with the oldest children to include high school in the years to come.
-If you would like to book a school tour, to have your child come for a “try day,” or have questions you’d like answered, you are welcome to give us a call at (519) 852-5810.
+If you would like to book a school tour, have your child come for a “try day,” or have questions you’d like answered, you are welcome to give us a call at (519) 852-5810.
 We will have open houses and try days scheduled throughout the year so please do check back or join our Facebook page to know when those will be happening.

 Click here to: Enroll for the 2017/2018 School Year